madreher/radahn/README.md

 ## Goal

 In this section, we are going to cover the main workflow provided by Radahn.
-A typical workflow is composed of 4 phases:
+A typical workflow is composed of 3 phases:
-- Model preparation, which include loading a molecular model and creating jigs (motors, anchors, thermostats)
+- Model preparation, which includes loading a molecular model and creating jigs (motors, anchors, thermostats)
-- Simulation setup, which include the selection of a forcefield, the configuration for a minimization, thermalization method, and actuation of the motors
+- Simulation setup, which includes the selection of a forcefield, the configuration for the minimization, thermalization method, and actuation of the motors
 - Running the simulation

-In this example, we will import a single nanotube and try to bend one of it extremity which maintaining the other side in place.
+In this example, we will import a single nanotube and try to bend one of it extremity while maintaining the other side in place.
 ![image info](./data/images/nanotube_bend_demo.png "Nanotube 30A bended ")

 ## Phase 1: Model preparation

 The first step is to install Radahn, launch the server, and open the frontend in your web browser.
-To install Radahn, please follow the instruction in the Section [Installation](#installation).
+To install Radahn, please follow the instructions in the Section [Installation](#installation).

 To launch the server:
 ```